What do we mean by ‘test automation frameworks’?

 We think that this definition is a little restrictive.
 In this day and age, where you have a range of AI-native options that offer huge advantages over traditional testing platforms, why restrict yourself to discussing functionality that is largely outdated?

-In this article, we consider anything that provides the structure for test automation – commercial platform or open source solution – a test automation framework.
+In this blog, we consider anything that provides the structure for test automation – commercial platform or open source solution – a test automation framework.

 Here are our tips for choosing the right one – and a few suggestions to kick off your shortlist.